 Effective starting in 2013-14, the chancellor's office has created a program of Course Development Grants in support of substantially new Learning Abroad Programs.
 Applications accompany the formal course proposal.

-Before submitting a formal proposal, prospective program leaders should consult with the Center for International Programs about trip logistics, including feasibility and costs.
+Before submitting a formal proposal, prospective program leaders should consult with the Office of International Students & Global Programs about trip logistics, including feasibility and costs.
 Members of the Learning Abroad Academic Advisory Committee are available to discuss course planning, academic credit, and learning outcomes for Rutgers-Camden Learning Abroad courses.

 Effective 2015-16, the Chancellor's Office will fund the travel expenses of one faculty member.
 Additional faculty participants will have to secure funding from other sources.